cunni319/plasma_GCA_2023/README.md

 > ../src/classifying_active_vs_controls_v2/01_make_10fold_dataset.ipynb

-This script reads all data for GCA (Active or Inactive) and Healthy controls and makes 10 train and test sets.
-Each train set has 54 total samples, and each test set has 6 samples.
+This script reads all data for GCA (Active or Inactive) and Healthy controls and makes ten train and test sets.
+Each train set has 54 total samples, and each test set has six samples.
 Each sample will be held out as a test sample once.

 > ../src/classifying_active_vs_controls_v2/02_finding_differentially_abundant_proteins.ipynb